mwz-cg/playground-es6-and-beyond-part-1/statement.md

 Note how you are allowed to declare a different variable with the same name as long as it is not in the same scope.

 `const` behaves similarly to `let` except that it does not let you assign a different value to the variable.
-This is referred to as an immutable binding: the binding (association of the value to the identifier) is not mutable, though the value itself is, as illustrated by the code below:
+This is referred to as an *immutable binding*: the binding (association of the value to the identifier) is not mutable, though the value itself is, as illustrated by the code below:

 ```javascript runnable
 const obj = {x: 3};